 Challenge #1: Maintaining good communication

-Take advantage of cloud-based collaborative technology: Use tools such as Slack, Skype, and Google Hangouts to facilitate constant and open two-way communication, and try focusing on these more collaborative channels rather than on email.
+Take advantage of cloud-based collaborative technology: Revisit your tech stack with remote needs in mind.
+Add tools such as Slack, Skype, and Google Hangouts to facilitate constant and open two-way communication, and try focusing on these more collaborative channels rather than on email.
 Cloud-based project management software such as Trello or Asana can also help scattered teams stay on the same page and work together effectively—just remember to make sure everyone is using the same applications.